• Ready To Get Started On Your Case?

 • Alcohol or Drug Abuser: A mother abusing drugs or alcohol while having custody of a child is a way to lose custody of your child.
 Whether or not the child is there is still a way to lose custody of your child.

-• Domestic Abuser: Abuse in front of the child will cause an investigation by the Indiana Department of Child Services for neglect.
+• Domestic Abuser: Abuse in front of the child will cause an investigation by the Illinois Department of Child Services for neglect.
 Physical abuse even by a mother is considered domestic violence.
 A mother can lose custody of their child for being abusive towards the father.

 • Lack of Involvement: If the mother does not meet most of the child’s basic needs, such as participating in the child’s life, the court will most likely grant custody to the parent who has been meeting the child’s needs consistently.